Deepshikha-Chhaperia/User-and-Input-Based-Song-Recommendation-System/README.md

 The system involves the preprocessing and transformation of the artists and tracks data to create an optimized dataset from which recommendations can be generated.
 This involves the extraction of song features, genre information, and popularity ratings.

 ### Content-Based Recommendation
-In content-based recommendation, the system uses cosine similarity to find similar songs or artists based on selected features or user preferences.
+In content or item-based recommendation, the system uses cosine similarity to find similar songs or artists based on selected features or user preferences.
 This involves calculating the similarity scores and providing personalized recommendations based on the data.

 ### User-Based Recommendation
 The user-based recommendation system leverages interaction data to personalize song and artist recommendations based on user history and preferences.
 At its core, the system uses collaborative filtering techniques to generate relevant recommendations.